oliverius/logo/docs/part3.markdown

 ```

 But hey, we still don't have anything.
 That's because we haven't modified the tokenizer.
-Since we are giving defualt values, the only instance of `Token` in the tokenizer that we need to worry about i the one when it is a primitive. (the check with `isPrimitive`).
+Since we are giving default values, the only instance of `Token` in the tokenizer that we need to worry about is the one when it is a primitive. (the check with `isPrimitive()`).
 We just need to convert the `tokenText` to lowercase since all the primitives are recorded in lowercase and we are all done:

 ```javascript
 tokens.push(new Token(tokenText, tokenTypes.PRIMITIVE, tokenText.toLowerCase()));